 I wrote a full post dedicated to the tour to visit Mount Bromo from Malang.
 Click here to read it.

-Opened for visitors about 4 years ago, Tumpak Sewu is a remarkable waterfall, with several cascades forming a kind of horizontal veil (or curtain) of water with almost 120 meters of height.
+Opened for visitors about 4 years ago, Tumpak Sewu is a remarkable waterfall, with several cascades forming a kind of horizontal veil (or curtain) of water almost 120 meters in height.
 From the viewpoint, located a few minutes from the parking lot, you can have a panoramic view of the waterfall; or trek to the base of the waterfall to see it closely, touch the water or just soak in the splashes of water that the wind carries in.
-The route to the bottom takes about 30 minutes on a steep path full of bamboo stairs, and passing through a small slippery waterfall/creek which requires a lot of attention (not suitable for people with children).
+The route to the bottom takes about 30 minutes on a steep path full of bamboo stairs and passes through a small slippery waterfall/creek which requires a lot of attention (not suitable for people with children).

 It takes approximately 2 hours to get to Tumpak Sewu from Malang and the car with driver and guide costs about 850,000 IDR.
 My tour was done with Riski.

 Here is also a great tour to see Tumpak Sewu and Jodipan from Malang.

 Coban Rondo is a waterfall located about 30 kilometers away from Malang, in Batu.
 It is 80 meters high and, depending on the time you go, you may see monkeys trying to steal food from the visitors.
 The park, where the waterfall is located, also offers other activities such as paintball, labyrinth, gardens, parks for children to play, and a picnic area.